psu-epl/psu-epl.github.com/doc/equip/testing/ETL/atomic-force-microscope/index.md

 * Investigations on semiconductor quantum dots

 ## Useful Links
-- Quesant was bought by Ambios Tech which which is currently owned by [KLA-Tencor](https://www.kla-tencor.com), all three companies has misc resources on this microscope.
+- Quesant was bought by Ambios Tech which which is currently owned by [KLA-Tencor](https://www.kla-tencor.com), all three companies have misc resources on this microscope.
 <!--- You can find the manual [here](manual.pdf).-->

 ## Machine Safety